galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 Patient 4 | Poor | ChIP ER
 Patient 4 | Poor | input (no immunoprecipitation step)

 Half of which are the so-called 'input' samples for which the same treatment as the ChIP-seq samples was done except for the immunoprecipitation step.
-The input files are used to identify sequencing bias like open chromatin or GC bias.
+The input files are used to identify potential sequencing bias, like open chromatin or GC bias.

-Because of the long processing time for the large original files, we have downsample the original data for practice and provide already processed data for subsequent steps.
+Because of the long processing time for the large original files, we have downsampled the original data and provide already processed data for subsequent steps.

 > ### Agenda
 >